The trend is your friend.

 - Social media is popular with Baby Boomers, Generation X, Millennials, and Generation Z.

-The statistics paint a very clear picture: social media must be an integral part of your marketing mix in 2018 and beyond.
+The statistics paint a very clear picture: social media must be an integral part of your marketing mix.
 Ignore it at your peril.

 That said, social media is an evolving beast, with new features popping up all the time.